Liverpool confirm £45m signing of Wolves star Jota | Goal.com

 The duo of Jota and Thiago joins full-back Kostas Tsimikas as Liverpool's summer signings, with Jurgen Klopp's champions having added to their squad as they look to defend their Premier League crown.

-The 23-year-old winger scored 44 goals in 131 appearances for Nuno Espirito Santo's side, helping them rise from the Championship to the Premier League and into contenders for the European places.
+The Portuguese winger scored 44 goals in 131 appearances for Nuno Espirito Santo's side, helping them rise from the Championship to the Premier League and into contenders for the European places.

 After scoring nine goals during his first season in England's top flight, Jota added seven more in 2019-20, while adding a further nine in 14 Europa League games.